Gera sights – Otto Dix, caves and more

 Museum of Applied Arts

 The Museum of Applied Arts (Museum für Angewandte Kunst, Tue-Sun 11am-5pm) is the place to go if you’re interested in contemporary art.
-There is a permanent exhibition on design and furniture as well as works of art, fashion and jewelry from the periods of Art Deco to the turn of the millennium, e.g. works by Gerhard Marcks or Aenne Biermann.
-In addition, changing special exhibitions are presented.
-And when you visit the museum, you should definitely pay attention to the different ceilings in the exhibition rooms, which have impressive decorations made of wood and stucco.
+There is a permanent exhibition on design and furniture as well as works of art, fashion and jewelry from the Art Deco era to the turn of the millennium, e.g. works by Gerhard Marcks and Aenne Biermann.
+Changing special exhibitions are also presented.
+And when you visit the museum, you should definitely pay attention to the different ceilings in the exhibition rooms, which feature impressive wood and stucco decorations.

 Otto Dix House